Deer Hunting Regulations

 A: Yes, the APR restrictions are county specific.

-Q: In the seven counties with an antler point restriction is there a specific order in which the deer must be killed within each county?
+Q: In the five counties with an antler point restriction is there a specific order in which the deer must be killed within each county?

 A: No. The rule limits hunters to killing one small buck per year.
 It does not specify the order.
 For example, if a hunter killed a small buck first, his or her next buck would have to be a big buck (have 4 or more points on one side).
 However, if they killed a big buck first, their second buck could legally be a small buck or a second big buck.